randiferous/group-covid-project/README.md

 - addressed duplicate country name bug
 - made significant progress on styling

-USER STORY:

-As a inquisitive traveller, I want to know general country information and pertinent COVID-19 data from that country so I can stay informed on the pandemic status of a country I may visit.

 As a user, when I enter a country into the form, I am presented with pertinent country information (population, flag, language,